 Susan Lipschutz, Margaret Ayers Host and Anna Olcott Smith Awards

 For women graduate students pursuing a doctoral degree in any Rackham program who have achieved candidacy and have demonstrated particular commitment to their community and the university.
-Stipend amount varies; generally 3 awards of $5,000.
+Stipend amount varies.

 Rackham deadline: late January; WS deadline: early December